 Skip to main content

-Resident retention ideas that improve satisfaction and lower turnover
+4 resident retention ideas that improve satisfaction and lower turnover

 Why is resident retention important?

 Focusing on new resident acquisitions is always going to be a priority for apartment operators.
 But resident retention is just as important because it has positive financial impacts on your business.
+That’s because resident turnover is costly.
+In fact, Zego has tracked turnover costs since 2021.
+And each year they hover around $4,000 per resident.

 If you can keep existing residents in your community, it benefits your NOI.
 Plus, it saves your on-site team with the heavy workload that comes with turning over a unit.

+The good news is that if you are making an effort to keep residents happy, you can lower turnover.
+In fact, you might be able to see a positive financial impact.
 Consumers are willing to spend more money with businesses that have given them good service.
-So even if you are raising rents, if your resident has had a positive experience with your community, they may be more inclined to renew.
+So even if you are raising rents, if your resident has had a positive experience with your community, they are less likely to be lured away to a different community.

 How can property managers build resident retention?

 To build resident retention, first you have to make sure you offer a pleasant living experience at your community.
-Positive living experience are always dependent upon frictionless interactions and good customer service throughout the renter lifecycle.
-This starts with the move-in process and encompasses all the touchpoints of day-to-day living in your community.
-The more convivence you can provide renters, the happier they’ll be.
+Positive living experiences are always dependent upon frictionless interactions and good customer service throughout the renter lifecycle.

 You will also build resident retention by making sure your on-site teams are focused on residents and not buried in menial tasks.
 Because when your community staff is spending too much time on manual tasks it leads to burnout, which also leads to staff turnover.
 And our findings show that companies with higher rates of staff turnover have lower resident retention rates.